I like to write, and I like writing have different grammatical meanings.

 I don’t mind winter.

-Using the gerund or a noun after a preference verb will always have the grammatical meaning of something, or an activity, that you enjoy or love, or hate, or prefer not having or doing.
+Using the gerund or a noun after a preference verb or clause will always have the grammatical meaning of something, or an activity, that you enjoy or love, hate, or prefer not having or doing.

 The use of the infinitive changes the meaning subtly